 Has God ever called you to a difficult task?
 Maybe you were led to witness to a friend or family member who was resistant to the Gospel.
 Or perhaps God wanted you to lead a Bible study or small group.
 How did you feel?
 Were you frightened, nervous, hesitant—or all of the above?
-God knows that our human emotions can sometimes hold us back, and that is why our Great Provider gives us all the encouragement we need to do His work.
+God knows that our human emotions can sometimes hold us back, and that is why the Lord Our Provider gives us all the encouragement we need to do His work.

 God will not give us an assignment and then just walk away to let us do the work alone.
 He provides the resources we need to get the job done.
 He walks with us every step of the way, guiding us and encouraging us.
 He will never abandon us when we allow Him to work through us.
 In the words of the psalmist, “. . . you hold me by my right hand.
 You guide me with your counsel and afterward you will take me into glory” (Psalm 73:23-24).